Axlefublr/clorange/README.md

   help       Print this message or the help of the given subcommand(s)

 Arguments:
-  [COUNTER]
-          Specify a path to a counter file, relative to the data directory.
+  [COUNTER]  Specify a path to a counter file, relative to the data directory

 Options:
-  -d, --data <PATH>
-          Specify the directory to make the counter files in.

-  -c, --clear
-          Delete the default data directory along with all the counter files, and then immediately exit.
+  -d, --data <PATH>  Specify the directory to make the counter files in -c, --clear        Delete the default data directory along with all the counter
-          You would usually do this before uninstalling clorange D:
-          Or to just clean up old unused counters :D
+                     files, and then immediately exit.
+You would usually do this before uninstalling clorange D: Or to just clean up old unused counters :D"

-  -h, --help
-          Print help (see a summary with '-h')
+  -h, --help         Print help

-  -V, --version
-          Print version
+  -V, --version      Print version
 ```

-# Install
+## Install

 ```
 cargo install clorange
 ```

+`cargo-binstall` and `cargo-quickinstall` are also supported.

-# Uninstall
+## Uninstall

 ```
 clorange --clear